ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Iiis mother&#x27;s Influence.
+The late Thomas II.
+Benton thus re­
+ferred to the influence of his mother, and
 the part which her teachings had in form­
 ing bis sturdy character :
 &quot;My mother asked me never to use to­